Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 17 Agustus 2025 16.27.09 UTC
+- WIB: Minggu, 17 Agustus 2025 17.29.50 UTC
-- WITA: Minggu, 17 Agustus 2025 17.27.09 UTC
+- WITA: Minggu, 17 Agustus 2025 18.29.50 UTC
-- WIT: Minggu, 17 Agustus 2025 18.27.09 UTC
+- WIT: Minggu, 17 Agustus 2025 19.29.50 UTC

 Kutipan Inspiratif:
-"It is during our darkest moments that we must focus to see the light."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: inspirational
+Kategori: success